Nazr

-In Islam, nazr is a vow or commitment to carry out an act.
+In Islam, the word nazr (نذر) or "Hasad" is a vow or commitment to carry out an act.
 The failure to fulfill the commitment results in the need to take a compensating action, often of a charitable nature, such as feeding the poor.
 Nazr can also take the form of tribute to a superior or the payment of a fee when taking office.
 The concept is ancient and recurs throughout the history of the Islamic world.
 For instance in 1632, Mirza Zulqarnain, a Christian official in the Mughul Empire, paid nazr of five elephants to the Mughal Court.